Embreaon/Embreaon/README.md

 My name is Sugeun Bong. <br>
 I'm from South Korea. <br>

-I actively use AI as my second brain.
+I actively use AI as my second brain. <br>
-It means, I can use AI at my task very actively.
+It means, I can use AI at my task very actively. <br>

 Prefer Language : Python <br>
 Language that I learned : C, Python, Java <br>